A Short Love Story About Finding Love In The Most Unexpected Places ...

 “Look out for a blonde, wearing jeans, a lilac jacket and a pony tail!”

-“I’ll wait near the arrival door until about quarter to five (that was in the morning btw), if I don’t see you, I’ll join the queue”.
+“I’ll wait near the arrival door until about a quarter to five (that was in the morning btw), if I don’t see you, I’ll join the queue.”

 The Airport Check-In Queue

-So, here we are in this zigzagged queue, and we were snaking forward toward the check-in counter.
-I passed this chap and I said, “You must be Andy?”
+So, here we were in this zigzagged queue, and we were snaking forward towards the check-in counter.
+I passed this chap, and I said, “You must be Andy?”
 He winked at me!

-I check-in first, then wait for him at the security gate.
-After getting through security and immigration I “dump him” so I could shop for a new Radley handbag!!
+I checked in first, then waited for him at the security gate.
+After getting through security and immigration, I “dumped him” so I could shop for a new Radley handbag!!
 We met up again about twenty minutes later and sat down to have coffee… several coffees.

 Flying To Rhodes

 During the early days of our holiday – there were about twelve of us (out of a large group of twenty-six) who all got on really well.
-Our days were spent lazing around the pool, swimming, having lunch together and by night sinking a few drinks, either at the hotel or at the local bars.
+Our days were spent lazing around the pool, swimming, having lunch together, and sinking a few drinks by night, either at the hotel or the local bars.